First Contact Practice

 - First Contact Practice Stage 2 (20 credits)

-Both units have been mapped against the Knowledge, Skills and Attributes required to meet the First Contact Practitioners Roadmap (HEE, 2021).
+Both units have been mapped against the Knowledge, Skills and Attributes required to meet the roadmaps for each profession (HEE, 2021).
 The units have been developed in wide consultation with a number of experts and stakeholders.
 The delivery of the units will be supported by a wide-ranging clinical faculty of experts.
+The majority of the taught content will be delivered on an interprofessional basis with some elements of delivery which are specific to a roadmap delivered to that profession.

-This unit forms the second of 2 units for our PGCert First Contact Practitioner.
-This unit is designed to support healthcare professionals to develop a professional portfolio which demonstrates a master’s level of practice in relation to First Contact Practice.
+This unit is designed to you to develop a professional portfolio which demonstrates a master’s level of practice in relation to First Contact Practice.
 This will be undertaken through critical exploration/awareness of current evidence-based practice, scholarship and research and quality improvement initiatives.
-Students will generate a portfolio which includes a wide variety of evidence.
+You will generate a portfolio which includes a wide variety of evidence.
 The portfolio will be summatively assessed at the end of the unit, yet form the foundation for an ongoing professional practice portfolio constantly built upon.
 This unit will be delivered online with both synchronous and asynchronous content delivery.
-Students will be required to undertake group work (online), peer-assessed student presentations and self-directed learning.
-There will be 21 hrs of student contact time, with each student receiving the equivalent of 9 hrs portfolio support as required.
-Students will be required to undertake and additional 170 hrs of independent study.
+You will be required to undertake group work (online), peer-assessed student presentations and self-directed learning.
+There will be 21 hrs of student contact time and you will receive the equivalent of 9 hrs portfolio support as required.
+You will be required to undertake and additional 170 hrs of independent study.

 Emphasis is placed on the development of qualities such as the capacity for critical reflection and enquiry, which are required for self-determined practice.
 Most of the learning will be centred around the experiential learning gained whilst on placement and through discussion and debate with experienced clinicians on all aspects of patient management.
 The unit also aims to foster the qualities of leadership and mentorship, the ability to innovate and initiate change, and to participate in effective collaboration with other professionals.

-- Applicants must have the support of their line manager to undertake the course
+- Support of their line manager to undertake the course

 - A suitable clinical mentor must be identified prior to unit 2 (First Contact Practice Stage 2 Placement)

-Please note: Students will be required to complete E-LfH modules as stated in the roadmap before enrolling on the units.
+Please note: Some of the roadmaps require students to be required to complete E-LfH modules as stated in the roadmap before enrolling on the units.